 It also explains what you can do if events outside your control which affect your performance happen just before or during a test or exam.

 Exam feedback is available to all students other than finalists and those doing a Foundation year.
 Schools must provide generic feedback, and may provide more.
-Contact your Module Organiser for feedback and make sure you take advantage of this opportunity.
+Make sure you take advantage of this opportunity.
 It could make all the difference to next year's results!

 Fitness to Practise